robertschmidt54/UnixTutorial_BCBWorkshop/README.md

 One of the most common tasks the modern day biologist faces is the analysis of RNA Sequencing (RNA-Seq) data (or any sequencing data for that matter).
 In this tutorial I hope to bring you from data acquisition all the way through the generation of a count matrix you can use as input into your analysis pipelines of choice.

 For those not in the know: RNA-Seq is when you isolate the total mRNA content of an organim, and sequence it using next generation sequencing methods.
-We are usually interested in just the mRNA as that is what is ultimately translated into proteins.
+The result is a bunch of files containing a lot of short reads representing a random sample of the total mRNA content of the organism.
 We can then use bioinformatics to map those reads back to the organisms genome and count them.
 This allows us to do many cool things like figure out where genes are, or to what extent these genes are expressed under certian circumstances.
+The later of which is the most common application of this method.

 The National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/), the ones who host the BLAST databases and tools, and PubMed) host an archive of next generation sequencing reads called the Sequence Read Archive (SRA).
 There you can find literally tons of data for practice and other projects.
-This tutorial will focus on generating a count matrix from a small subset of data from project [PRJNA686448](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA686448) "Predicting The Emergence of Antibiotic Resistance Through Multi-Omics Approaches And Immune-System-Surveillance".
+This tutorial will focus on generating a count matrix from a small subset of data from project [PRJNA686448](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA686448) entitled "Predicting The Emergence of Antibiotic Resistance Through Multi-Omics Approaches And Immune-System-Surveillance".

+## Bit of Background on the Data:
 Researches from Tufts University grew cultures of *Acinetobacter baumannii* ATCC 17978 in the presence of several different antibiotics, and took samples at 30 minutes and 90 minutes after antibiotic introduction.
 They then isolated the total mRNA from the samples and sequenced it.
 The resulting files are unpaired 58 bp reads.
 We will do the following:
 1. download the raw sequencing files from SRA using the ```sratoolkit``` developed by NCBI for this purpose.
 2. download the *Acinetobacter baumannii* reference genome (found [here](https://www.ncbi.nlm.nih.gov/genome/?term=Acinetobacter+baumannii+ATCC+17978)), and the genome annotation file in gff format.